CalMWolfs/KtValorantApi/README.md

 https://github.com/Henrik-3/unofficial-valorant-api v4.0.0

+A lot of the data models are provided through https://dash.valorant-api.com/

+These are provided by my other library: [ValorantModelApi](https://github.com/CalMWolfs/ValorantModelApi)

 This API Wrapper is a work in progress and is not yet complete, please make issues for any bugs.

+While this library can be used in Java, it is primarily designed for Kotlin.

 It is free to use and open source.